scottleechua/scottleechua.github.io/_comics/between-panels.md

 The first two pages.
 </div>

-*Between Panels* is a short comic about making comics in, on, and through history --- in collaboration with the inimitable [Renren Galeno](https://rengaleno.pb.online/).
+*Between Panels* is a graphic meta-memoir about making comics in, on, and through history --- in collaboration with the inimitable [Renren Galeno](https://rengaleno.pb.online/).

 It was first published in the Philippine spotlight issue of the [Mānoa Journal](https://manoajournal.org/) (guest edited by [Laurel Flores Fantauzzo](https://laurelfloresfantauzzo.com)) and graciously nominated for the [2025 Pushcart Prize](https://www.instagram.com/manoa_journal/p/DDXzhk4tEXN).